AnantharamanLab/ViWrap/README.md

 #### **ViWrap Features**
 * Identify and annotate viruses by VIBRANT, VirSorter2, or DeepVirFinder
-* Map reads onto all input metagenome assemblies to get scaffold depth
+* Map reads (support both short and long reads) onto all input metagenome assemblies to get scaffold depth
 * Bin vMAGs using vRhyme
 * Classify vMAGs into genus using vContact2, into species using dRep
 * Get virus quality using CheckV